Frequently Asked Questions

 The Hands field has two parts separated by /:

-- Left side: Pieces in the first player’s Hand
+- Left side: Pieces in the First Player’s Hand

-- Right side: Pieces in the second player’s Hand
+- Right side: Pieces in the Second Player’s Hand

 Format: [count]<piece> where count is optional (omitted if 1).